inf380p/fall2021/_posts/sj-roh/2021-10-27-sj-roh-two-trinkets.md

 function followed by the begin_fill() function, then followed by the end_fill() function before the drawing lines of code, and noticed this did not work.
 One important lesson I learned was that the end_fill must come after the program knows what to draw.

-As I ran through my first couple attempts, I noticed that if this code would only make sense to me with some of the language I used.
+As I ran through my first couple of attempts, I noticed that if this code would only make sense to me with some of the language I used.
 I wanted to make sure that the code would make sense to any reader, without any explanation of what I intended to do.
 I started with verbiage like “range_value” instead of “sides” as a parameter, but I realized that it would not be intuitive to someone running the code.
 Thus, I made the change throughout the code and this small change made a huge difference (i.e, 360/num_sides).